jpillora/xdomain/README.md

 ## Troubleshooting

-Q: In IE, I'm seeing `Access Denied` error
+Q: In IE, I'm getting an `Access Denied` error

-A: This is an IE CORS error.
-See below.
+A: This is error occurs when IE attempts CORS request.
+Read on.

 Q: The browser is still sending a CORS request.